 My grandmother’s youngest brother, John Koontz, lived in Tarentum all of his life, in a house just one avenue up the hill.
 He married and had two children, and his daughter–my 1st cousin 1x removed–still lives in the house she grew up in!
 Despite writing at least a dozen letters to her over the last several years, sending copies of old pictures, sending pictures of me and my cousins (and kids, and parents, etc., etc.) and asking a ton of questions about our shared ancestry, she has never responded.
 Ever. 🙁 We drove by her house a couple of times, but I didn’t want to push the issue by knocking on her door.
 If I’d seen her on her porch, however, that would have been a different matter. 😉

-From the Koontz house on 2nd Avenue, we drove down to Riverview Park along the Allegheny.
+From the Koontz house, we drove down to Riverview Park along the Allegheny.
 This is a very pretty park, and the various memorials were still decorated from the 4th of July holiday.

 The fence on the river-side of the park has lots of gates in it.
 Most of the gates are padlocked closed, and down over the bank are docks and boats.
 I’d never seen a set up like this before!
 Some of the docks were pretty simple, but some, like the one on the left, were quite elaborate.